lukecarbis/WPaaP/presentation.md

 * Here to talk about
 	* Take your product idea from conception to reality
-	* How WordPress can help

 ---

-name: what-is-WPaaS
+name: what-is-WPaaP
 class: center, middle

 # What is
-# WordPress as a Service?
+# WordPress as a Product?

 ???